-- Assist students and alums, in person, via phone or electronically, with their career questions - Educate students about career programs and services, encourage participation in events and meeting with a Career Counselor - Provide initial critiques of student resumes, cover letters, and Linkedin profiles - Assist students and alums in using the Career Services home page, career-related websites, career-related resources and, if appropriate, check-out CRC materials - Refer students and alums to appropriate counselors, faculty, and/or staff - Conduct tours/provide brief overviews of the CRC for students and prospective students and their parents - Assist the career professional staff with groups of students (e.g., classes) utilizing the CRC
+- Assist students and alums, in person, via phone or electronically, with their career questions. - Educate students about career programs and services, encourage participation in events and meeting with a Career Counselor. - Provide initial critiques of student resumes, cover letters, and LinkedIn profiles. - Assist students and alums in using the Career Services home page, career-related websites, career-related resources and, if appropriate, check-out CRC materials. - Refer students and alums to appropriate counselors, faculty, and/or staff. - Assist the career professional staff with group presentations (set-up, materials, marketing, presenting).